v76s/Clarusway/Git/Project6/readme.txt

 Check anonymous authentication is enabled
 Visit Http://localhost/bonobo.git.server
 Create a user

+Do the configuration for IIS Server in OS:
+Turn Windows Features on off
+Internet Information Services
+World Wide Web Services
+Application Development Features
+Check (enable) the features, all but not CGI.

 Amend settings to “allow user repository creation” and “allow push to create repositories” Create a repo
 Push repo to your server